Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Is there a model for the European city of the 21st Century?
 More than 75% of Europeans live in an urban environment and our cities are facing unprecedented challenges like adaptation to climate change, aging population, lack of social cohesion, air pollution, energy consumption, vulnerability and unnecessary greenfield expansion.

-The session investigated the capacity of urban planning processes in addressing issues like urban density, revitalization, transit oriented developments.
+The session investigates the capacity of urban planning processes in addressing issues like urban density, revitalization, transit oriented developments.
 The issue of time is a primary aspect: cities must be given the proper planning and management tools in order to be able to cope with the rapid changes occurring in the European urban environment.

 Methodology